|

 Tall and lovely, and with a voice like honey, the elleth drifted

-from table to table, teasing every man in the room with the thought
+from table to table, teasing every man in the room with the suggestion

-that he might be the someonethe one to unleash the passions
+that he might be that someonethe one to unleash the

-"I'm a little lamb who's lost in a wood
+"I'm a little lamb who's lost in the wood

 I know I would